BuildOnViction/gitbook/legal/privacy.md

 ### CONTACT INFORMATION

-Any questions regarding this policy and our privacy practices should be sent by email to admin@tomochain.com or by writing TomoChain Lab Pte., Ltd at 10 Anson Road #22-15 International Plaza, Singapore 079903.
+Any questions regarding this policy and our privacy practices should be sent by email to admin@Viction.com or by writing Viction Lab Pte., Ltd at 10 Anson Road #22-15 International Plaza, Singapore 079903.

 ### CHANGES TO PRIVACY POLICY